-The File Collaboration Runtime View is located in the large center section of the PeerLink Hub.lt is comprised of various tabs (or editors) representing individual file collaboration jobs and/or cross-job summary information.
+The File Collaboration Runtime View is located in the large center section of the PeerLink Hub.It is comprised of various tabs (or editors) representing individual file collaboration jobs and/or cross-job summary information.
 The tabs representing individual jobs consist of the following components:

-Runtime View Sub Tabs These tabs allow you to select from the various job-specific views.
+Runtim e View Sub Tabs These tabs allow you to select from the various job-specific views.
 These views include: Summary (or Status) View - Shows overall statistics for the file collaboration job.
 The illustration above is displaying the Summary View.
 Session View - Shows active open files and files that are currently in transit between participating hosts.
 Event Log View - Shows a list of all runtime activity that has occurred within the selected file collaboration job.
 File Conflicts View - Shows a list of all files that are quarantined for the session or are in conflict between two or more participating hosts.
 Alerts View - Shows a list of all Job Alerts specifically tied to the selected job.
 Participants View - Shows a list of all hosts participating in the file collaboration job.
-Configuration View - Shows a summary of all configurable options for the selected job.
-Job Start / Stop The button allows you to start and stop the File Collaboration file collaboration job.
+Job The button allows you to start and stop the File Collaboration file collabora- Start / tion job.